cindent

 In insert mode, hit ctrl-k

-and then type a key to see
+and then type a key to see how to map it.

 E.g., hit ctrl-k and then backspace, vim will output